ruanti2018-1/zy1-monogame/report.md

 ![code detail](Source code detail.png)
 The above gragh shows the soource and division which are listed as follows:
 >The game framework is found in MonoGame.Framework.
-The content pipeline is located in MonoGame.Framework.Content.Pipeline.
+>The content pipeline is located in MonoGame.Framework.Content.Pipeline.
-The MonoDevelop addin is in IDE/MonoDevelop.
+>The MonoDevelop addin is in IDE/MonoDevelop.
-The Visual Studio templates are in ProjectTemplates.
+>The Visual Studio templates are in ProjectTemplates.
-NuGet packages are located in NuGetPackages.
+>NuGet packages are located in NuGetPackages.
-See Test for the pipeline and framework unit tests.
+>See Test for the pipeline and framework unit tests.
-Tools/MGCB is the command line tool for content processing.
+>Tools/MGCB is the command line tool for content processing.
-Tools/2MGFX is the command line effect compiler tool.
+>Tools/2MGFX is the command line effect compiler tool.
-The Tools/Pipeline tool is a GUI frontend for content processing.
+>The Tools/Pipeline tool is a GUI frontend for content processing.

-### Developing flow:
+### Developing flow
 You can easily get to know about the steps with the following flow chart:

 ![Developing flow chart](https://github.com/ruanti2018-1/zy1-monogame/blob/master//Developing.png )
 Pic 2.
 Developing flow
 At the beginning, you have to set the environment before starting your code-writing.
 After deciding your platforms and IDE, you can choose to download Monogame.
 Then, it will be convenient to develop your own projects with the help of MonoGame website:@www.monogame.net/about/

 ## Earlier decisions